tklemenz/RadMapAnalysis/README.md

 ## Doxygen

+Go to the root folder of the project (should be `/path/to/RadMapAnalysis`) and run `doxygen doxygen.conf`.
+This needs to be done whenever you made changes to the documentation and want to update the doxygen files.

-Open your browser (firefox works well in this case) and put `/path/to/RadMapAnalysis/doxygen/html/index.html` in the URL line.
+Then open your browser (firefox works well in this case) and put `/path/to/RadMapAnalysis/doxygen/html/index.html` in the URL line.
 One of the most useful things is the TODO list.
 Things can be added by putting `/// @todo This needs to be done.` in the corresponding file.
 But appart from that it is also pretty useful for general documentation.

-If changes in the documentation were made just go to the root folder of the project (should be `/path/to/RadMapAnalysis`) and run `doxygen doxygen.conf`.

 # General stuff